cisagov/ScubaGear/baselines/aad.md

 If phishing-resistant MFA has not been enforced and Microsoft Authenticator is enabled, it SHALL be configured to show login context information.

 <!--Policy: MS.AAD.3.3v1; Criticality: SHALL -->
-- _Rationale:_ This is a stopgap security policy to help protect the tenant if phishing-resistant MFA has not been enforced and Microsoft Authenticator is being used.
-This policy helps improve the security of Microsoft Authenticator by showing the user context information, which helps reduce MFA phishing compromises.
+- _Rationale:_ This stopgap security policy helps protect the tenant when phishing-resistant MFA has not been enforced and Microsoft Authenticator is used.
+This policy helps improve the security of Microsoft Authenticator by showing user context information, which helps reduce MFA phishing compromises.
 - _Last modified:_ June 2023

 #### MS.AAD.3.4v1
 The Authentication Methods Manage Migration feature SHALL be set to Migration Complete.

 <!--Policy: MS.AAD.3.4v1; Criticality: SHALL -->
-- _Rationale:_ By configuring the Manage Migration feature to Migration Complete, we ensure the tenant has disabled the legacy authentication methods screen.
-The MFA and Self-Service Password Reset (SSPR) authentication methods are both managed from a central admin page, thereby reducing administrative complexity and the chances of security misconfigurations.
+- _Rationale:_ To ensure the tenant has disabled the legacy authentication methods screen configure the Manage Migration feature to Migration Complete.
+The MFA and Self-Service Password Reset (SSPR) authentication methods are both managed from a central admin page, thereby reducing administrative complexity and potential security misconfigurations.
 - _Last modified:_ June 2023

 #### MS.AAD.3.5v1
 The authentication methods SMS, Voice Call, and Email One-Time Passcode (OTP) SHALL be disabled.

 <!--Policy: MS.AAD.3.5v1; Criticality: SHALL -->
-- _Rationale:_ This policy helps reduce the possibility for users to  register and authenticate with the weakest authenticators, forcing users to use stronger MFA methods.
+- _Rationale:_ SMS, voice call, and email OTP are the weakest authenticators.
+This policy forces users to use stronger MFA methods.
 - _Last modified:_ June 2023
 - _Note:_ This policy is only applicable if the tenant has their Manage Migration feature set to Migration Complete.